facebook/flow/_posts/2015-02-18-Import-Types.md

 ### Announcing Import Type

-As of Flow 0.3.0 (which went out last week), it's now possible to import the type of a class from another module.
-More specifically: If you're only importing a class for purposes of referencing it in a type annotation, you can use the new `import type` syntax to do this.
+As of Flow 0.3.0, it's now possible to import types from another module.
+So, for example, if you're only importing a class for purposes of referencing it in a type annotation, you can now use the new `import type` syntax to do this.

 ### Motivation